sahiliamsso/docs/source/authn-guide/duo.md

 3. Click Protect an Application and locate Web SDK in the applications list.
 Click Protect this Application to get your integration key, secret key, and API hostname.

 4. Generate an `akey` value for your instance.
-[Click here to know more ](https://duo.com/docs/duoweb#1.-generate-an-akey)
+[Learn more](https://duo.com/docs/duoweb#1.-generate-an-akey).

-For additional info on Duo's Web SDK check [this atricle](https://duo.com/docs/duoweb)
+For additional info on Duo's Web SDK, check [this article](https://duo.com/docs/duoweb).

 ## Configure CE Chroot
 1. Prepare the Duo credential file `/etc/certs/duo_creds.json` with **ikey, akey & skey**